Mars vs. Mars: Synopsis

 Veronica visits Mr. Rooks's house, where she notices several of the details that Carrie mentioned about his house.
 Veronica researches Duncan's medication, which she finds is used to treat a form of epilepsy which can cause violent fits and memory blackouts.
 Duncan researches the winner of the Extemporaneous Speaking Competition, a competition which Mr. Rooks was involved in, and Veronica visits her.
 It turns out that that girl, Susan (Christine Lakin), was the one who slept with Mr. Rooks and that she is pregnant.
 However, Carrie tried to make her story known.
 Weevil brings the freshman who talked about Logan's mom to Logan and Veronica.
 The boy was shooting a movie on a bridge and saw a body jumping from the bridge at 4:37 PM, exactly the time Lynn Echolls probably jumped from the bridge.
 However, a few minutes later, Veronica notices that Lynn Echolls's missing credit card has just been used.
 Later, Veronica sees that Mr. Rooks has resigned.
-Veronica talks to Abel Koontz, and she reveals a key piece of information: Abel Koontz was dying, so he decided to go to jail because he's going to die anyway, suggesting that he's a proxy for an unknown person.
+Veronica talks to Abel Koontz, and she reveals a key piece of information: Abel Koontz was dying, so he decided to go to jail because he's going to die anyway, suggesting that he's a patsy for an unknown person.